raptodb/rapto/README.md

 ## Benchmarks

 Valid benchmarks are available through Rapto clients. <br>
-Internal tests focused on query resolution showed latencies in a few hundreds of microseconds.
+Internal tests focused on query resolution showed latencies in a few microseconds.
 > [!IMPORTANT]
 > However, these results are not publicly verified and should be considered indicative only.